Pierre-Aurelien/UKBB/README.md

 ## Files
-**Model selection with sensitivity analysis.ipynb** : Presents the statistical workflow, from data splitting to bootstrapping the dataset to perform crude sensitivity analysis. <br/>.
+**Model selection with sensitivity analysis.ipynb** : Presents the statistical workflow, from data splitting to bootstrapping the dataset to perform crude sensitivity analysis. <br/>
-**Correlation in the UK BioBank.ipynb** : Illustrates a few pre-processing steps for the UK_BB, the correlation structure and a quick inference
+**Correlation in the UK BioBank.ipynb** : Illustrates a few pre-processing steps for the UK_BB, the correlation structure and a quick inference. <br/>
-**Soup_code_UKBB-HTML.ipynb** : Soup code to scrap data from the HTML _side file_  and returns a simple .csv file named "Summary":
+**Soup_code_UKBB-HTML.ipynb** : Soup code to scrap data from the HTML _side file_  and returns a simple .csv file named "Summary". <br/>